deboraelisa/FizzBuzz/m1-w2d4-classes-and-encapsulation/README.md

 <br/>

 The select three of the following, and create a class for them.
-Make sure to include both attributes, and methods that not only do things, but change the object's state.
+Make sure to include both attributes and methods that not only do things, but change the object's state.

     Cowgirl                                 Broom